StickCruz92/node-test-jenkins/README.md

-# Platzi Scripts
+# Node Scripts

-Dummy tests are in `jenkins-tests`
+Dummy tests are in `jenkins-tests`.